Integration types

 bash

-The non-interactive integration applies to clients that are not building a user interface.
-In other words, it works as a server-to-server interaction.
-The KS Connect API always works with the concept of a user.
+The KS Connect API always works with the concept of a user, which also applies for backend integrations.
 For this reason, server-to-server interactions need a predefined user.
-For instance, a system user that needs to be previously added to all the sites the client wants to manage.
-This system user needs to be added under a site_owner role.
+For instance, this can be a system user that needs to be previously added to all the sites the client wants to manage.
+In this case, the system user needs to be added under a site_admin role.

-Non-interactive clients make use of a password_flow.
+Non-interactive clients make use of a password flow.
 Once the environment is set up, clients must create a POST request to the Salto KS Identity Provider to request the token, as well as provide a client ID and a client secret.
 Then, in the body of the request, the client must fill in the following values:

 bash